Charter and Bylaws

 Conflict of Interest

-Speakers and chairpersons of sessions at a Congress, APSR-sanctioned meeting or other educational event, shall complete a declaration of interest form, disclosing financial interests or other relationship with all companies relevant to their presentation, including those related to tobacco.
+Speakers and chairpersons of sessions at a Congress, APSR-sanctioned meeting or other educational event, complete a declaration of interest form, disclosing financial interests or other relationship with all companies relevant to their presentation, including those related to tobacco.

 Back to Top